|

 1) shows in Section 2 (and 3).

-- Double-click in the header and note that the designation there is
+- Double-click in the Header and note that the designation there is

 "Header -Section 2-"

-select different First Page for this section as well, it would give you
+select different First Page for this Section as well, it would give you

-the same First Page Header as the previous section (blank).
+the same First Page Header as the previous Section (blank).

-Different Odd and Even Pages
+Different Even and Odd Pages

 footers differently.
 For example, you may want the page numbers on the odd